-|Propellent Fracturing||Hydraulic Fracturing|
+|Propellant Fracturing||Hydraulic Fracturing|

-|Fractures are propagated by stress waves, which rebound from rock boundaries and isolate fractures to zone of interest.||Existing fractures are "lifted" open by water pressure.
-Permeability is more isolated and difficult to direct as water will follow the path of least resistance.|
+|Fractures are propagated by stress waves, which rebound from rock boundaries and isolate fractures to zone of interest.||Fractures are "lifted" open by fluid pressure in excess of formation pressure.
+Fracture growth is dominated by stress field.|

-|Pressure Event Duration||300-500 milliseconds||1-20 seconds||10-100 minutes|
+|Pressure Event Duration||1-20 seconds||300-500 milliseconds||10-100 minutes|

-|Peak Pressure||20,000 PSI||20,000 PSI||≤ Pcrit of formation*|
+|Peak Pressure||30,000 PSI||25,000 PSI||≤ Pcrit of formation*|

-|Fractures Opened||High and low cohesion fractures||High and low cohesion, new fractures||Only lowest cohesion fractures|
+|Fractures Opened||High and low cohesion, new fractures||High and low cohesion, new fractures||Only lowest cohesion fractures|

 |Fracture Pattern||4-8 radial fractures||4-8 radial fractures||2 radially opposed fractures|

-|Applications||Vertical wells||Vertical and deviated wells||Vertical and deviated wells|
+|Applications||Vertical and horizontal wells||Vertical wells||Vertical and horizontal wells|

-|Applications||Re-entries/re-stimulation||New wells, re-entries and damaged completions†||New wells, re-entries (with specialized casing)|
+|Applications||New wells, re-entries and damaged completions†||Re-entries/re-stimulation||New wells, re-entries (with specialized casing)|

-|Water Requirement||In situ water only||In situ water only||Average of 5 million gallons per well|
+|Water Requirement||Well bore fluids only||Well bore fluids only||Average of 5 million gallons per well|

-|Proppant Required||Self-propping by local disaggregation||Self-propping||2.5 - 20 million pounds of sand|
+|Proppant Required||Self-propping||Self-propping||2.5 - 20 million pounds of sand|

 *Defined as the minimum pressure to overcome overburden on the formation.